 Work highlights

-- Acted for the Trustee of Merchant Navy Ratings Pension Fund and commenced a complex multi-party High Court proceeding to determine the entitlement of members to ill-health early retirement pensions.
+• Acted for the trustee of the Merchant Navy Ratings Pension Fund in High Court litigation over ill-health early retirement pensions for thousands of members.

 Pinsent Masons LLP